 Erected by Tennessee Historical Commission.
 (Marker Number 4D 38.)

 Location.
 35° 47.098′ N, 89° 7.029′ W. Marker is in Alamo, Tennessee, in Crockett County.
 Marker is at the intersection of Bells Street (Tennessee Route 88) and South Court Street, on the right when traveling north on Bells Street.
+On the south west corner of the courthouse lawn.
 Touch for map.
-On the south west corner of the courthouse lawn.
 Marker is in this post office area: Alamo TN 38001, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Cherryville (was approx. 5.2 miles away but has been reported missing. ); First Strawberries (approx. 6.6 miles away); Thomas Conyers, Sr. (approx. 10.6 miles away); First United Methodist Church (approx. 11.4 miles away); Samuel Cole Williams (approx. 11˝ miles away); Tabernacle (approx. 11.8 miles away); Dunbar (approx. 15˝ miles away); Gen. Jacob Jennings Brown (approx. 15˝ miles away).
+At least 8 other markers are within 16 miles of this marker First Strawberries (approx. 6.6 miles away); Thomas Conyers, Sr. (approx. 10.6 miles away); First United Methodist Church (approx. 11.4 miles away); Samuel Cole Williams (approx. 11˝ miles away); Tabernacle (approx. 11.8 miles away); Dunbar (approx. 15˝ miles away); Gen. Jacob Jennings Brown (approx. 15˝ miles away); Elbert Williams (approx. 15˝ miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 26, 2012, by Ken Smith of Milan, Tennessee.
-This page has been viewed 537 times since then and 38 times this year.
+This page was last revised on December 15, 2019.
+It was originally submitted on February 26, 2012, by Ken Smith of Milan, Tennessee.
+This page has been viewed 606 times since then and 28 times this year.
 Photos: 1, 2. submitted on February 26, 2012, by Ken Smith of Milan, Tennessee. • Craig Swain was the editor who published this page.